-- A Property and Financial Affairs of Lasting Power of Attorney: This type of LPA enables you have power to give orders to other person who will be dealing with your property and finances.
+- A Property and Financial Affairs of Lasting Power of Attorney: This type of LPA enables you to have the power to give orders to another person who will be dealing with your property and finances.

 - A Health and Welfare of Lasting Power of Attorney: this type of LPA will enable you to give the authority to another person who makes health and welfare decisions as per your needs.
-This type of LPA can easily extend by giving and refusing the consent to the continuation of the life sustaining treatment.
+This type of LPA can easily extend by giving and refusing consent to the continuation of the life-sustaining treatment.